montrequonwheeler/Active-Directory-Installation/README.md

 </p>

 <h1>Active Directory: Installation</h1>
 This walkthrough outlines the install configuration of Microsoft Active Directory Domain Services.
-In short, we'll set up the enviroment in Azure, use a few commands inside of command land for familiarity, run powershell, and more.
-There will be more labs created later to help build intution with DNS and file permissions.
-For now we will focus on AD and the common uses of it.
+In short, we'll set up the enviroment in Azure, using Virtual Machines to install an on premises verision to perform more administrative tasks.
+Thosse tasks will include join a client to domain, user account creation with powershell, file and network sharing and more.
 <br />

 <h2>Environments and Technologies Used</h2>